faridrashidi/trisicell/docs/source/about.rst

 reported to be present, in one of them it is reported that only the first mutation is present and in the remaining cell it is reported that only the second mutation is present.
 We say that such a triplet of cells and a pair of mutations form a *conflict*.
-These conflicts prevents us from reconstructing the tree of tumor evolution directly from the observed matrix and requires the development of automated computational methods for finding the trees that best match the observed data.
+These conflicts prevents us from reconstructing the tree of tumor lineage directly from the observed matrix and requires the development of automated computational methods for finding the trees that best match the observed data.

 There are several techniques and methods to remove the noise/conflicts from the input genotype matrix.
 They are mostly based on Integer Linear Programming (ILP), Constraint Satisfaction Prgramming (CSP), Markov chain Monte Carlo (MCMC) sampling and Neighbor Joining (NJ).
-For more details, we highly recommend to read our `Trisicell <https://doi.org/10.1101/2021.03.26.437185>`_ and `review <https://doi.org/10.1101/2020.07.15.204081>`_ papers about building tumor evolution by exploring the space of binary matrices.
+For more details, we highly recommend to read our `Trisicell <https://doi.org/10.1101/2021.03.26.437185>`_ and `review <https://doi.org/10.1101/2020.07.15.204081>`_ papers about building tumor lineage tree by exploring the space of binary matrices.